oleuzop/VirtualSteamVRDriver/README.md

 # Virtual SteamVR driver

-Virtual VR driver to develop easily without the need for a real physical headset
+Virtual VR driver to develop easily without the need for a physical headset

 ![FalconBMS screenshot](./static/screenshot.png?raw=true)

+## Prerequisites

+- Steam & SteamVR installed in the computer
+- If using OpenXR then SteamVR must be set as OpenXR default runtime

 ## Installation